HimeshKoli/GDPTimeSeriesPrediction/README.md

 ## Workflow of our analysis:

-1) First we fetch data using api key provided from government site and made a dataframe.
+1) First we fetch data using api key provided from government site and import all the data into dataframe.
-2) Then did preprocessing over our dataframe till we get our target feature which is ```GDP_in_rs_cr``` and index as
+2) Then did pre-processing over our dataframe till we get our target feature which is ```GDP_in_rs_cr``` and index as
 ```Financial_year``` as needed.
 3) Using Augmented-Dickey Fuller test checked if our data is stationary or not.
 4) If its not-stationary then we make it stationary by differencing it.